Münire Sultan (daughter of Abdulmejid I)

 Münire Sultan (منیرہ سلطان; 9 December 1844 – 29 June 1862) was an Ottoman princess, daughter of Sultan Abdulmejid I and one of his consorts Verdicenan Kadın.

 Early life

 Münire Sultan was born on 9 December 1844 at the Topkapı Palace.
 Her father was Sultan Abdulmejid I, and her mother was Verdicenan Kadın, the daughter of Prince Kaytuk Giorgi Achba and Princess Yelizaveta Hanım.
 She was the eldest child of her mother.
-She had a brother of Şehzade Ahmed Kemaleddin, three years younger than her, and an adoptive sister, Mediha Sultan.
+She had a brother, Şehzade Ahmed Kemaleddin, three years younger than her, and an adoptive sister, Mediha Sultan.

 First marriage

 Engagement

 In March 1854, a messenger from Istanbul announced the betrothal of Münire Sultan to Prince Ibrahim Ilhami Pasha, son of Abbas I of Egypt and his wife Mahivech Hanim.
 Large public celebrations were proclaimed and the viceroy was reported to be highly pleased with the news.
 Ibrahim Pasha sent her a solitaire ring, solitaire earrings and a briolette as her betrothal gifts.
 There were also all sorts of perfumes covered with transparent lids and bowls of musk and mastic.
 There were crystal carafes containing syrup and porcelain vases from Saxony holding all sorts of preserves, and finally there were both eastern and western candies on plates of Chinese porcelain.
 Her mother, Verdicenan Kadın gave some of these perfumes and morsels of food to other princesses, and also distributed them equally to the people in her entourage.
 The engagement took place in the Şemsipaşa Palace.